dotnet/docs-maui/docs/macios/universal-links.md

 ## Test a universal link

 > [!IMPORTANT]
-> Universal links should be tested on a device, rather than on a Simulator.
+> On iOS, universal links should be tested on a device rather than on a Simulator.

 To test a universal link, paste a link into your Notes app and long-press it (on iOS) or control-click it (on macOS) to discover your choices for following the link.
 Provided that universal links have been correctly configured, the choice to open in app and in Safari will appear.
 Your choice will set the default behavior on your device when following universal links from this domain.
 To change this default choice, repeat the steps and make a different choice.